zeal18/transform/docs/source/transformers/cats-integration.rst

 ``Validated`` support for lifted transformers
 ---------------------------------------------

-Through Chimney cats integration module, you obtain support for ``Validated[EE, +*]``, as the wrapper type for lifted transformers, where:
+Through the Transform cats integration module, you obtain support for ``Validated[EE, +*]``, as the wrapper type for lifted transformers, where:

 - ``EE`` - type of an error channel